kennette21/kennette21.github.io/about.md

 layout: main
 header: What is this?
 ---
+# Me
+I grew up on a farm in Iowa
+I currently live in Budapest, Hungary working as a Software Developer.

+I love to build things and learn how stuff works.

-# The Concept
+# The Concept of this Place
 This is a public page where I share my projects: past, present and future.

 I will also display arbitrary parts of my life or things I find interesting.

 # The Why
-I find myself working on fun and exciting projects.
-I get pretty far with some, far enough for it to be considered a "success," or at least marginally interesting.

 In an effort to keep my hobbies fun, I work on anythign that excites me in the moment.
-This leads to starting many projects and working on existing ones speratically.

-Two challenges I face:
+This can be detrimental to progress for many reasons, two main ones:

-1. Picking the project up after being away from it for some time
+1. Picking up a project that has been dormant for a while
-2. Wrapping a project in a professional manner in order to showcase it
+2. Actually wrapping up a project so it can be presented

-While I am working on the project, I am in the context, so I remember all the special things I have to do to make it work.
-After some time, I stop working on it and forget how to continue on effectively.
-I believe it is only 10% more work most of the time to wrap the project up, make it presentable.
-I hope this concious wrapping up effort will make it easier to return to past work.
+I want to use this portfolio to keep myself accountable while I work.

+One way is through documenting my days of works as thoughts, so I can go back and refresh myself.

+Another is to display milestones here to give myself that feeling of completion that is so wonderful to shoot for.